petar-miloradovic/kill-cacio/README.md

 13. watching porn
 14. health

-those all variables can modify the health_points variable, when it goes 0 or negative cacio dies without a respawn-point
+Those all variables can modify the hp(health points) variable, when it goes 0 or negative cacio dies without a respawn-point